koayon/awesome-adaptive-computation/README.md

 End to End

 Universal Transformer, AUTHORS (2018) [code](https://github.com/tensorflow/mesh/blob/master/mesh_tensorflow/transformer/universal_transformer.py) -
 > Extends the idea of ACT to Transformers by using the number of Transformer Layers as the unit of variable compute.
-Followed up by PonderNet which refines the idea with a system that works better.
+Followed up by PonderNet which refines the idea.

 SkipNet: Dynamic Routing in CNNs, Wang et al (2017) [pdf](https://arxiv.org/pdf/1711.09485)